ahgraber/AIMLbling-about/content/blog/typos-part-4/index.md

 sequence.
 A lower perplexity indicates that the prediction is more likely (i.e., the model is more confident).

-According to [Huggingface](https://huggingface.co/docs/transformers/en/perplexity), "perplexity is defined as the exponentiated average negative log-likelihood of a sequence."
+According to [Huggingface](https://huggingface.co/docs/transformers/en/perplexity), "perplexity is defined as the exponentiated average negative log-likelihood of a sequence."[^perplexity]

 $$
 \text{given sequence } X = (x_0, x_1, \dots, x_n) \\\\